Mike-Makaryshyn/15-small-react-apps/README.md

 1. Birthday Reminder - https://birthdays-reminder.surge.sh/
 2. Tours - https://tours-list.surge.sh/
-3. Reviews
+3. Reviews - the project is not finished yet
-4. Questions
+4. Questions - the project is not finished yet
-5. Menu
+5. Menu - the project is not finished yet
-6. Tabs
+6. Tabs - the project is not finished yet
-7. Slider
+7. Slider - the project is not finished yet
-8. Lorem Ipsum Generator
+8. Lorem Ipsum Generator - the project is not finished yet
-9. Color Shades Generator
+9. Color Shades Generator - the project is not finished yet
-10. rocery Bud
+10. rocery Bud - the project is not finished yet
-11. Navbar
+11. Navbar - the project is not finished yet
-12. Modal And Sidebar
+12. Modal And Sidebar - the project is not finished yet
-13. Stripe Submenus
+13. Stripe Submenus - the project is not finished yet
-14. Cart
+14. Cart - the project is not finished yet
-15. Cocktails
+15. Cocktails - the project is not finished yet